Se-bah/react-ibus-sas-calculator/README.md

 1. Visit the running app in Chrome or Brave
 2. You should see an “Install” button in the address bar
-3. Click it — the app installs like a native application
+3. Click it — the app installs like a desktop application

+→ Works fully offline
 → You can now open it from your desktop/home screen
 → It launches in standalone window (not inside browser tab)

 ---